lmue-inno/kiwi/doc/source/concept_and_workflow/customize_the_boot_process.rst

    When setting `rd.kiwi.oem.installdevice` explicitly through the kernel command line, {kiwi} uses the device without prompting for confirmation.

-``rd.kiwi.oem.smallest_disk``
-  Alters the logic that chooses the destination device during unattended OEM deployments.
-  The device with the least capacity gets selected instead of the drive with the alphabetical lowest device name.
-Example: `rd.kiwi.oem.smallest_disk=1`.
-  This overwrites or resets any other OEM device-specific settings, such as `oem-device-filter`, `oem-unattended-id` or `rd.kiwi.oem.maxdisk`.

 ``rd.live.overlay.size``
   Specifies the size for the `tmpfs` filesystem of a live ISO image that is used